Stability of EHI and regularity of MMD spaces: Green functions

 \pf Since $(\sX, d, m, \sE, \sF )$ satisfies the ${\rm EHI}_{\rm loc}$, every locally bounded harmonic function is locally H\"older continuous, and $(D, d, m|_D, \sE, \sF^D)$ satisfies the ${\rm EHI}_{\rm loc}$ for every non-empty open subset $D$ of $\sX$ whose complement $D^c$ is not $\sE$-polar.
-The conclusion of this theorem will follow directly from Proposition \ref{P:2.1} and Theorem \ref{T:reggreen}(ii) if we can show that there is a common properly exceptional set $\sN$ of $X$, independent of $D$, so that \eqref{e:4.2} of Definition \ref{D:goodgreen} for regular Green function $g_D(x, y)$ on $D$ hold for all $x\in D\setminus \sN$.
+The existence of regular Green functions follow directly from Proposition \ref{P:2.1} and Theorem \ref{T:reggreen}(ii) if we can show that there is a common properly exceptional set $\sN$ of $X$, independent of $D$, so that \eqref{e:4.2} of Definition \ref{D:goodgreen} for the regular Green function $g_D(x, y)$ on $D$ hold for all $x\in D\setminus \sN$.